rdkcentral/mock-firebolt/docs/Conduit.md

         - Firebolt events on the device get sent to the Conduit app (which subscribes to all Firebolt events), which forwards them to Mock Firebolt, which forwards them to the app under development (if listened to).

+# Why Conduit

+Developers can run the Conduit app on their device and provide Mock Firebolt's host and port number when launching it via IBIS.
+Then, when their app (running locally, launched with ?mf=true or similar) makes Firebolt calls, Mock Firebolt will forward those calls to Conduit, which will ask Firebolt on the device to perform the method, and then return the response to Mock Firebolt, which will return it to the app.

+NOTE: This only happens if/when no mock override is specified for the method.

 # How To Use